ONLYOFFICE/office-js-api/Word/ApiDocument/Methods/GetAllImages.md

 # GetAllImages

-Returns a collection of image objects from the document content.<br>Inherited From: [ApiDocumentContent#GetAllImages](../../ApiDocumentContent/Methods/GetAllImages.md)
+Returns a collection of image objects from the document content.

 ## Syntax